truffls/coding-challenge-message-templates/src/services/README.md

 # Services

 Services are low-level modules which handle a specific set of data.
-Many services are an simple interface for an API.
+Many services are a simple interface for an API.

 **Note: Services which are defined in here might mock data to not depend on a remote API.**